ZichenWangBU/CS673_Team2_CompareCart/Back-end/data_manager/README.md

 Data management:

+The program requires a private key of Firebase to run.

 data_collector.py   is a tweaked version of real-time search for gathering data.
 It collects data according to the taxonomy.

 db_maintainance.py   is for managing data after they have been collected, especially for generating keywords for search api.